paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-001-definitions-rules-of-construction-cross-references-and-related-matters.md

 (20) The term “extreme weather” means recurrent flooding, drought, desertification, wildfires, thawing permafrost, sea level fluctuation, changes in mean high tides, or any other weather-related event, or anticipated change in environmental conditions, that present (or are projected to present) a recurring annual threat to the climate security of the United States or of allies and partners of the United States.

+(21) The term “major weapon system” means a weapon system acquired pursuant to a major defense acquisition program (as that term is defined in [section 4201 of this title](./chapter-321-general-matters.md#section-4201)).

 **(b) Personnel Generally.—** The following definitions relating to military personnel apply in this title:

 (1) The term “officer” means a commissioned or warrant officer.